MarcelW1323/clean_business_chart/clean_business_chart/README.rst

   * added support for parameter footnote in version 0.2.6

+  * added support for parameter figsize in version 0.2.7 for optional (manual) sizing of the chart

 * General

   * better rounding support for values of chart-labels in version 0.2.5